 8.1 ECG Introduction

 The electrocardiogram (ECG) measures the electrical activity of the heart and displays it on the monitor as waveforms and numerics.
-ECG monitoring provides 3-, 5-lead ECG monitoring, arrhythmia analysis.
+ECG monitoring provides 3-, 5-lead ECG monitoring, ST-segment analysis, arrhythmia analysis, QT/QTc measurements.